AZJTZC/zenconsulting/content/english/_index.md

   image : "images/about/about-us.png"
   button:
     enable : true;
-    label : "more service"
+    label : "read more"
-    link : "service/"
+    link : "about/"

 ################################## funfacts ###############################
 funfacts :